 Natural Hazards: Heavy rainfalls, destructive landslides, and floods affect the lives of thousands.
 In October 2018, Yemen was hit by “Luban” cycloneand forced 2,000 households to leave their homes.

-Food Security and Nutrition: More than 20 million people are food insecure, and nearly half are suffering from extreme levels of hunger.
-In August 2020, the UNwarnedthe country was again on the brink of full-scale famine.
+Food Security and Nutrition: More than 20 million people are food insecure, and over 16 million are facing famine.
+In August 2020, the UN warnedthe country was again on the brink of full-scale famine.

 Disease and Healthcare: The outbreak of cholera in Yemen infected a million people.
 In addition to cholera, other contagious diseases such as diphtheria are spreading in the country.

-Ongoing Hostilities: Since March 2015, the coalition has conducted numerous indiscriminate and disproportionate airstrikeskilling thousands of civilians and hitting civilian structures in violation of the laws of war.
+Ongoing Hostilities: Since March 2015, the Saudi-led coalition has conducted numerous indiscriminate and disproportionate airstrikeskilling thousands of civilians and hitting civilian structures in violation of the laws of war.

 Displacement: According toUNHCR, there are over 4 million IDPs and 223,000 refugees in Yemen.